SPOILER WARNING : (If you’ve read The Sundered, you’re good to go.

 We call this Launch Day, March 1st, though I doubt that date will ever matter again.

 Time as we know it has no more meaning.
 The planet we chose does not have three hundred and sixty-five days for its year, but three hundred and forty-two.
 It is a much smaller planet, mostly covered with water.
 The gravity seems similar; radiation, oxygen, and the presence of growing vegetation indicate it could be survivable.
-Preliminary probes even suggested native life—something to hunt and eat.
+It has three moons, which is interesting, but irrelevant.
+Preliminary probes even suggested native life—something to hunt and eat, possibly.
 There is no technology.
 It is Eden.

 This is everything.
 We fifty-three are the future of the human race.